hanss314/manim/docs/source/getting_started/index.rst

 ===============

-Todd Zimmerman put together `a very nice tutorial`_ on getting started with ``manim``, but is unfortunately outdated.
-It's still useful for understanding how ``manim`` is used, but the examples won't run on the latest version of ``manim``.
+Todd Zimmerman put together `a very nice tutorial`_ on getting started with ``manim``.
+It's useful for understanding how ``manim`` is used, but does not provide full documentation ``manim``.

-.. _a very nice tutorial: https://talkingphysics.wordpress.com/2018/06/11/learning-how-to-animate-videos-using-``manim``-series-a-journey/
+.. _a very nice tutorial: https://talkingphysics.wordpress.com/2019/01/08/getting-started-animating-with-manim-and-python-3-7/

 .. toctree::
     :caption: Contents: